-Under the present invention, a bus interface 22a-22f is always a termination point.
-Only a bus signal distributor, e.g. 5 18a, may have one or more bus signal distributors, e.g. 18b, and/or one or more bus interfaces, e.g. 22a, coupled upstream to it.
+Under the present invention, a bus interface 22a-22f is 10 always a termination point.
+Only a bus signal distributor, e.g. 18a, may have one or more bus signal distributors, e.g. 18b, and/or one or more bus interfaces, e.g. 22a, coupled upstream to it.
 For the purpose of this disclosure, upstream means "towards the bus controller".
-Thus, except for the degenerate case where the serial bus assembly 26 has only one connecting peripheral 16, typically it is a bus signal distributor, such as 18a, that is connected upstream to the bus controller 14.
+Thus, except for the 15degenerate case where the serial bus assembly $2\overline{6}$ has only one connecting peripheral 16, typically it is a bus signal distributor, such as 18a, that is connected upstream to the bus controller 14.

-Furthermore, under the present invention, a connecting peripheral may be an isochronous peripheral, such as tele-Isochronous and Asynchronous Peripherals to a System Unit 15 phone 16a, speakers 16d-16e, and microphone 16f, or asynchronous peripherals, such as compound keyboard 16b and monitor 16c.
+Furthermore, under the present invention, a connecting peripheral may be an isochronous peripheral, such as telephone 16a, speakers 16d-16e, and microphone 16f, or asynchronous peripherals, such as compound keyboard 16b and monitor 16c.
 The isochronous peripherals may operate with a data transfer rate as high as 5 Mbps, while the asynchronous peripherals may operate with a data transfer rate as high as 100 kbps.
 Furthermore, a connecting peripheral 16a-16f may be a multiple function peripheral, i.e. multiple functions mapping to a single bus connection point serviced by a bus interface, e.g. 22b.
 Similarly, although not shown, the system unit 12 may support multiple clients.